 |Estimated prevalence||1 - 9 / 100.000|

 EDS vascular type (vEDS) is characterized by arterial and gastro-intestinal rupture, rupture of the gravid uterus and extensive bruising.
 It is caused by mutations in the COL3A1 gene encoding type III collagen (2q32.2) and rarely by specific heterozygous arginine-to-cysteine substitution mutations in COL1A1.1, 2 Transmission is autosomal dominant.
-One vEDS patient has been reported with autosomal recessive mode of inheritance.
+One vEDS patient has been reported with autosomal recessive mode of inheritance.3, 4

 Of all EDS subtypes, vEDS has the worst prognosis because of the risk of potentially fatal vascular and intestinal complications.
 Tissues with abundant type III collagen (blood vessels, bowel, uterus) are most affected.
-Excessive bruising is the most common sign and is often the presenting complaint to the pediatrician.
-This can be so striking that child abuse is suspected.
-Bleeding from the gums following brushing of the teeth, or profuse bleeding after tooth extraction are also frequent signs.
-The bleeding tendency may lead to an extensive hematologic evaluation, with the usual result that no abnormality is identified.
-Other early manifestations include obstetric problems, such as premature rupture of the membranes, congenital club foot or congenital hip dislocation and spontaneous and/or recurrent pneumothoraces.5
+Excessive bruising is the most common sign and might be mistaken for child physical abuse.
+A history of gingival bleeding (aggravated by periodontal disease and gingival recession), especially following brushing the teeth, or profuse bleeding after tooth extraction is commonly present.
+Hematologic evaluation does not show any abnormalities.
+Other early manifestations include obstetric problems (e.g. premature rupture of the membranes), congenital club foot or congenital hip dislocation and spontaneous and/or recurrent pneumothoraces.5

 Hypermobility is usually limited to the small joints of the hands.